AliyunContainerService/image-syncer/README.md

 #### Image sync configuration file

-Image sync configuration file defines all the image synchronization rules, the following is an exmpale of `images.json`
+Image sync configuration file defines all the image synchronization rules, the following is an example of `images.json`

 ```java
 {